altayaydemir/altay-dot-wtf/data/notes/how-to-not-redesign-a-logo.md

 ![](/images/notes/google-gsuite-icons.png)

-Appearantly they wanted to use all its colors on every icon.
+Apparently they wanted to use all its colors on every icon.
-That might be a legit idea in terms of the brand consistency.
+That might be a legit idea for the brand consistency.
-But if you have all the GSuite apps in the same screen, good luck with your astigmathism.
+But if you have all the GSuite apps in the same screen, good luck with your astigmatism.

 I wonder how they evaluated the accessibility aspect.

-Microsoft uses a distinct color for all the office apps, so you can tell the difference easily.
+Microsoft uses a distinct color for all the office apps, so you can tell the difference with no hustle.

 ![](/images/notes/microsoft-office-icons.png)